nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The date format `yyyy-mm-dd` must be strictly followed. e.g. `2021-3-1`and `2021-03-01`.

 Examples: `edit_reminder 1 ds/Science Tuition Payment Due`

+### Tutor and Appointment Filters
+This feature enhance the tutee's viewing experiences by allowing the tutees to filter tutors or appointments based on certain attributes.

 #### Add a Tutor Filter: `add_tutor_filter`